-- (c) Prevention of Significant Deterioration (PSD) Increment review: The evaluation shall demonstrate that, as of the source's or modification's start-up date, the increase in allowable emissions, in conjunction with all other applicable emissions increases or reductions, will not cause or contribute to any increase in ambient concentrations exceeding the remaining available prevention of significant deterioration (PSD) increment for the specified air contaminants, as determined by the Secretary.
-A demonstration under this paragraph is not required if a source is modified, but there is no net increase in the source's allowable emissions of the air contaminants specified in Table 2. - (d) Sensitive Area review: The evaluation shall demonstrate that the increase in allowable emissions will not cause an adverse impact on visibility, or interfere with reasonable progress toward remedying of existing man-made visibility impairment, in any sensitive area. - (e) Class I Federal Area review: The evaluation shall demonstrate that the increase in allowable emissions will not cause an adverse impact on visibility or any other Air Quality Related Value in any Class I Federal area. - (f) Any air quality impact evaluation or modeling required by this section shall be prepared in accordance with procedures acceptable to the Secretary and with Section 5-406 of these regulations.
-The evaluation shall exclude the effect of that portion of the height of any stack which exceeds good engineering practice and the effect of any other dispersion technique. - (5) Increment Allocation - (a) The remaining available PSD increment, shall be determined by the Secretary. - (b) Once a source has demonstrated that it will comply with the determination made under subsection (5)(a) above, the appropriate portions of the PSD increments shall be allocated in accordance with procedures established by the Secretary, which may provide for local or regional participation.
+- (c) Prevention of Significant Deterioration (PSD) Increment review: The evaluation shall demonstrate that, as of the source's or modification's start-up date, the increase in allowable emissions, in conjunction with all other applicable emissions increases or reductions, will not cause or contribute to any increase in ambient concentrations exceeding the remaining available prevention of significant deterioration (PSD) increment for the specified air contaminants.
+The demonstration shall be done in accordance with the relevant definitions and applicable requirements contained in 40 C.F.R. §51.166 as of July 1, 2016. - (d) Sensitive Area review: The evaluation shall demonstrate that the increase in allowable emissions will not cause an adverse impact on visibility, or interfere with reasonable progress toward remedying of existing man-made visibility impairment, in any sensitive area. - (e) Class I Federal Area review: The evaluation shall demonstrate that the increase in allowable emissions will not cause an adverse impact on visibility or any other Air Quality Related Value in any Class I Federal area. - (f) Any air quality impact evaluation or modeling required by this section shall be prepared in accordance with procedures acceptable to the Secretary and with Section 5-406 of these regulations.
+The evaluation shall exclude the effect of that portion of the height of any stack which exceeds good engineering practice and the effect of any other dispersion technique.

+(5) Increment Allocation

+- (a) The remaining available PSD increment, shall be determined in accordance with the relevant definitions and applicable requirements contained in 40 C.F.R. §51.166 as of July 1, 2016. - (b) Once a source has demonstrated that it will comply with the determination made under subsection (5)(a) above, the appropriate portions of the PSD increments shall be allocated in accordance with procedures established by the Secretary, which may provide for local or regional participation.